martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

 The reader is assumed to be familiar with the terms defined in {{-rats-corim}} and Section 4 of {{-rats-arch}}.
 The syntax of data descriptions is CDDL as specified in {{-cddl}}.
+Fields of the AMD SEV-SNP `ATTESTATION_REPORT` are referred to by their assigned names in [SEV-SNP.API].

 # AMD SEV-SNP Attestation Reports